mattvenn/raspi-adventure/docs/part1.md

 # The Aim

 To pass this, the first stage of the adventure, you must write a python program that creates a file.
-The file must be 100 lines long.
+This file must be 100 lines long, be in the directory given in your start message, and called file.txt

 The odd lines of the file must be 'raspberry', and the even lines 'pi'.
 So the first 4 lines of the file would look like this: